-Causes the appearance of spinal instability and displacement of the vertebrae (spondylolisthesis) in any of its departments may be the following factors:
+The reasons for the appearance of instability of the spine and displacement of the vertebrae (spondylolisthesis) in any of its parts may be the following factors:

-- extensive surgical interventions on the spine and spinal cord (for access to a particular section of the spinal cord requires a wide operative field, which requires extensive surgeons remove several pieces of vertebrae in a patient)
+- extensive surgical interventions on the spine and spinal cord (to provide access to a particular part of the spinal cord, a wide surgical field is required, which requires the operating physician to extensively remove several parts of the patient's vertebrae)

 - age-related changes in bone density (osteoporosis)

-- radiography with functional tests (flexion and extension of research carried out lumbar or cervical spine)
+- X-ray with functional tests (flexion and extension during the examination of the lumbar or cervical spine)

-- MRI (magnetic resonance imaging) and functional tests (flexion and extension of research carried out lumbar or cervical spine)
+- MRI (magnetic resonance imaging) with functional tests (flexion and extension when examining the lumbar or cervical spine)

 - CT (computed tomography) of the spine

-At the same time render the degree and nature of spinal instability and displacement of the vertebrae (spondylolisthesis), vertebral-motor segment.
+In this case, the degree and nature of spinal instability and spondylolisthesis of the spinal motion segment are visualized.

-- cervical spine - a mixture of vertebrae of the cervical spine (spondylolisthesis)
+- cervical spine - displacement of the vertebrae of the cervical spine

-- lumbosacral spine - a mixture of vertebrae of the lumbosacral spine (spondylolisthesis)
+- lumbosacral spine - displacement of the vertebrae of the lumbosacral spine

-Method of treatment of spine instability and generally any mixture of a vertebra or several vertebrae (spondylolisthesis) depends on the degree of displacement of a vertebra, and possible clinical manifestations of the patient (discomfort, pain, muscle weakness below the zone of displacement, symptoms of cerebral ischemia, etc.).
+The method of treating spinal instability and, in general, any displacement of a vertebra or several vertebrae (spondylolisthesis) depends on the degree of displacement of the vertebra and possible clinical manifestations in the patient (discomfort, pain, muscle weakness below the zone of displacement, signs of cerebral ischemia, etc.).